w3c/geolocation/CONTRIBUTING.md

  If you are making a pull request on behalf of someone else but you had no part in designing the feature, you can remove yourself with the above syntax.

+To build a local copy of the specification, please refer to [respec documentation](https://respec.org/docs/#using-command-line).